NiceneNerd/UKMM/book/src/mod_format.md

 While there are no requirements about how multiple-choice options are grouped, for exclusive choice, only one option in that group can be selected.

+## Cross-platform Mods

+UKMM has limited support for mods that work with both the Wii U and Switch versions of the game.
+This is possible if and only if the mod consists solely of mergeable assets.
+While I cannot easily provide a complete list of mergeable assets (other than by referring you to the source code), in general this most commonly excludes models, textures, audio, and Havok physics.
+To create a cross-platform mod, check the "Mark as cross-platform" option in the mod packaging view.

 ## Internal Format Details

 UKMM mods are packaged in ordinary ZIP files.
 The contents include mod metadata,